Jiroshima08/A-Heartfelt-Personal-Website-Frontend-Showcase/README.md

 # I-might-die-for-this

+-- if  you wanna see the code structure,  here it is, happy looking! --

-Use a laptop for the best experience since this is not platform-based (I think).
+Use a laptop for the best experience (or toggle the "browser mode" on your mobile  chrome) since this is not platform-based.

 A project by this aspiring software engineering student.
 (First time taking initiative)